CHICAGO WRONGFUL CONVICTION LAWYER

 Our criminal justice system’s effectiveness is determined by its reliability, or its ability to condemn the guilty and exonerate the innocent.
 However, we are aware that erroneous convictions do occur.
 It is vital to identify and comprehend the reasons for false convictions in order to safeguard the legitimacy of our judicial system.
 If you were wrongfully convicted, you deserve justice.
 Contact a Chicago wrongful conviction lawyer for more information.

 At Curcio Law Offices, we fight for justice and compensation for those harmed or wronged by another party.
-If you experienced police misconduct, a wrongful conviction, or another form of injustice, we’re here for you.
+If you experienced police brutality, illegal search and seizure, malicious prosecution, a wrongful conviction, or another form of injustice or due process violations, we’re here for you.
 Let our years of experience work in your favor as we fight to prove your innocence.
 To schedule a free and confidential consultation with us, please call 312-321-1111 or fill out our online intake form today.

 What Is a Wrongful Conviction?